 The Counseling Center offers professional counseling and self-help resources to MSU students of all ages.
 The Counseling Center's primary purpose is to provide psychological support for students pursuing academic and personal goals.
-The Center offers ongoing programs in counseling, testing, self-management skills, multicultural issues, substance abuse recovery, and sexual assault crisis and safety education.
-Services are provided from 8 a.m. to noon and 1 to 5 p.m. at two convenient campus locations:
+The Center offers ongoing programs in individual and group counseling, testing, self-management skills, multicultural issues, substance abuse assessment, and sexual assault crisis and safety education.
+Services are provided from 8 a.m. to noon and 1 to 5 p.m. daily, except